nktice/AMD-AI/ROCm-7-dev.md

 ```

 2026-03-19 - With version 4.1 there appears to be an error when running the installer...
-I filed a bug report with the following workaround here : https://github.com/oobabooga/text-generation-webui/issues/7436 - Issue now resolved, but I will leave the link here in case it's helpful.
+I filed a bug report with the following workaround here : https://github.com/oobabooga/textgen/issues/7436 - Issue now resolved, but I will leave the link here in case it's helpful.

 2025-11-27 - Had some adventures getting TGW to work using Strix Halo - Filed a bug report, but ended up finding a solution myself.
-This took me a while, so I thought I'd share those notes in case it's helpful - https://github.com/oobabooga/text-generation-webui/issues/7326#issuecomment-3587022402
+This took me a while, so I thought I'd share those notes in case it's helpful - https://github.com/oobabooga/textgen/issues/7326#issuecomment-3587022402

-## End - Oobabooga - Text-Generation-WebUI
+## End - Oobabooga - TextGen

 2024-08-17 -
 Here's an example, nvtop, sd console, tgw console...